sujalkamanna/puc.github.io/README.md

 ## Contributing

-If you are passionate about environmental education and would like to contribute to our educational resources, please follow our [contribution guidelines]).
+If you are passionate about environmental education and would like to contribute to our educational resources, please follow our [contribution guidelines].

 ## Support

 For any issues, feedback, or inquiries related to our educational content, please contact us @<a href="mailto:sujalkamanna2003@gmail.com">sujalkamanna2003@gmail.com</a>

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.